kjara715/Capstone/README.md

   -Reviews can be edited or deleted by the user who created the review -Users can comment or cheers (like) other users' or their own reviews
 ## Technology Used
-  -Python
+Python,
-  -Flask
+Flask,
-  -Flask-SQLAlchemy
+Flask-SQLAlchemy,
-  -JavaScript
+JavaScript,
-  -JQuery
+JQuery,
-  -Bootstrap
+Bootstrap,
-  -Font Awesome
+Font Awesome